 7) Finally, click on your shortcut name (add a shortcut first if this is a new project,) click on your SLC-5/03 in the Target tab, and click Apply and OK.

 I hope you've found this article about configuring your PanelView Plus to communicate with your SLC-500 via channel 0 and DF1 serial helpful.
-If you have any questions, comments, suggestions, or corrections please don't hesitate to leave them by using the “leave a reply” form at the bottom of this page.
+If you have any questions, comments, suggestions, or corrections please don't hesitate to leave them by using the “post a comment or question” link below.